groupdocs-annotation/GroupDocs.Annotation-References-Tutorials/content/english/java/form-field-annotations/create-pdf-buttons-java-groupdocs-annotation/_index.md

 - Use try‑with‑resources to ensure proper cleanup
 - Consider increasing JVM heap size for your application

-### License‑Related Errors

-If you’re seeing evaluation warnings or limitations:

-- Verify your license file is in the correct location
-- Check that your license hasn’t expired
-- Ensure you’re using the right license type for your use case

 ## Performance Optimization Tips

 ### 1. Batch Operations